adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 ```

 The remove and the update are basically the same, just, one call a remove on
-our database, and another call an insert.
+our database and another call an insert.
 Each one will look at our subscribers
 that are streaming the db in the particular chunk of the map.
 **That is why we're very interested about memory ordering deterministic**.
 We
 can say if we already sent the value, thanks to the index, and resend it if we
-want the remote streamer to be up to date.
+want the remote streamer to be up-to-date.

 ```rust
 // inform the bootstrapers of an update